 Watermark Home Loans mortgage review

-This online lender offers lender credit to help offset closing costs, but customer service is lacking.
+Offers lender credit to help offset closing costs, but customer service is lacking.

 Watermark Home Loans may be a solid option for first-time homebuyers with its government-backed options and borrowers looking for jumbo loans of up to $10 million.
 But watch out for surprise fees at closing.

-Watermark Home Loans fees
+Watermark Home Loans requirements

 - Driver’s license or passport